 Part C also covers the deductibles for Parts A and B. Exact monthly premiums vary depending on where you live.
-In the United States, six kinds of Medicare Part C plans provide residents additional coverage to their Original Medicare plan.
+In the United States, six kinds of Medicare Advantage plans provide residents additional coverage to their Original Medicare plan.

 Part D Plans

-Medicare Parts A and B do not provide benefits for the cost of prescription drugs.
+Medicare Parts A and B don’t provide benefits for the cost of prescription drugs.
 Medicare Part D covers prescription drug expenses for a low monthly premium to supplement this gap in Original Medicare.

 Idaho Medicare Supplement plans supply beneficiaries with additional coverage not provided by Original Medicare.
-Medicare Supplement, or Medigap plans, work alongside Original Medicare to cover the costs that Part A and B do not provide coverage for.
+Medicare Supplement, or Medigap plans, work alongside Original Medicare to cover the beneficiaries’ cost-share related to Part A and B.

 Medigap plan benefits remain the same across the country, no matter what carrier you choose to enroll with; however, monthly premiums will vary.

 Cities in Idaho with Estimated Premiums for Supplemental Coverage

 Idaho residents have abundant resources to help them pay for and understand Medicare.
 For instance, SHIP can help you find a program if you have concerns about out-of-pocket healthcare costs.